MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 </tr>
 <tr>
 <td>[Configure Virtualized Container Host *](#nest)</td>
-<td>If the Container Host is itself a Hyper-V Virtual machine, Nested Virtualization at least two virtual processors will be required.</td>
+<td>If the Container Host is itself a Hyper-V Virtual machine, Nested Virtualization and at least two virtual processors will be required.</td>
 </tr>
 <tr>
 <td>[Enable Hyper-V Role *](#hypv) </td>